fnedarb/sei-project-zero/README.md

 After 3 seconds, a dot at a randomly generated position appears on the screen

 A timer begins as the dot appears.
-The amount of time it takws the user to click the dot is logged
+The amount of time it takes the user to click the screen is logged

 An average of the user's reaction time and the last recorded time are displayed